mfem/web/src/tutorial/docker.md

 and GPU capabilities.
 If you have an NVIDIA supported CUDA GPU you have to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-Our CUDA images are built with the `sm_70` compute capability by default.
-If your GPU is an `sm_70` you can use the prebuilt `mfem/developer-cuda-sm70` image with:
+Prebuilt CUDA images are available for the `sm_75` and `sm_89` compute capabilities.
+Use the image that matches your GPU.
+For example, for an `sm_75` GPU:

-    docker pull ghcr.io/mfem/containers/developer-cuda-sm70:latest
+    docker pull ghcr.io/mfem/containers/developer-cuda-sm75:latest

 To start the container use

-    docker run --gpus all --cap-add=SYS_PTRACE -p 3000:3000 -p 8000:8000 -p 8080:8080 ghcr.io/mfem/containers/developer-cuda-sm70:latest
+    docker run --gpus all --cap-add=SYS_PTRACE -p 3000:3000 ghcr.io/mfem/containers/developer-cuda-sm75:latest

+For an `sm_89` GPU, replace `sm75` with `sm89` in these commands.

 If you need a different compute capability, you can clone the `mfem/containers` [repository](https://github.com/mfem/containers) and build an image e.g., for`sm_80`, with